-- The forestry sector in Maine sequestered 12.5 million tons of carbon dioxide equivalent (MtCO2e) in 2017, removing about 70% of the state's 17.5 MtCO2e of gross emissions across all reported sectors (Figure 2). - Maine's agricultural sector emitted 0.38 MtCO2e in 2017, or 2% of total state emissions.
+- The forestry sector in Maine sequestered 12.5 million tons of carbon dioxide equivalent (MtCO2e) in 2017, removing about 70% of the state's gross emissions (17.5 MtCO2e) across all reported sectors (Figure 2). - Maine's agricultural sector emitted 0.38 MtCO2e in 2017, or 2% of total state emissions.
 About 65% of the sector's emissions are from livestock, with dairy contributing 48% of the total.

-limate Change and the Land Use Sector
+Climate Change and the Land Use Sector

-- The Northeast is warming faster with more intense rain events compared to the rest of the U.S. - Maine's temperature has increased by 3.2 °F and precipitation has increased by 15% since 1895, and the growing season in Maine is two weeks longer than it was in 1950. - Changing climatic conditions are likely to place increasing stress on Maine's forests, particularly those species that are either at their northern or southern limit or vulnerable to emergent pests and pathogens. - While Maine's growing season is longer, increased weather variability is adversely impacting farming.
+- The Northeast is warming faster with more intense rain events compared to the rest of the U.S. - Maine's temperature has increased by 3.2 °F and precipitation has increased by 15% since 1895, and the growing season in Maine is two weeks longer than it was in 1950. - Changing climatic conditions are likely to place increasing stress on Maine's forests, particularly those species that are either at their northern or southern limit or vulnerable to emergent pests and pathogens. - The State has set climate change goals of reducing greenhouse gas (GHG) emissions by 80% by 2050 and having net-zero emissions by 2045.